-The Foundation expects fluctuations in contribution revenue for both current use and endowment funds, and investment results from year to year.
+The Foundation expects fluctuations in contribution revenue for both expendable use, endowment funds, and investment results from year-to-year.
 The Foundation manages the endowment portfolio with a long-term philosophy of capital appreciation.
 Significant contributions, including bequests, are periodically received from donors as a result of relationships cultivated over many years.
 The timing of these contributions is not entirely predictable, and often will correlate with a campus initiative or campaign.